National FPS Practice Test

-Welcome to the Practice Test for the Parent Support Provider Certification Exam.
-This practice test consists of twelve multiple choice questions – these questions are in the same seven domains that is found on the actual computer-based examination for the CPSP certification.
+Welcome to the Practice Test for the Family Peer Specialist Certification Exam.
+This practice test consists of twelve multiple choice questions – these questions are in the same domains found on the actual computer-based examination for the CFPS certification.

 This test is self guided – each question is listed one after each other.
 You’ll be given the category, the question and possible answers.

 Answers are at the end of the test.
 If you have any general questions at any time about how this practice test works or need the answers and/or an explanation to a question, please feel free to give us a call at (240) 403-1901.

 Which of the following methods encourages family involvement at all levels?